Len Eacott: Episcopal ministry

 In May 2007, Eacott was appointed by the Primate of the Anglican Church and Chief of the Defence Force as Anglican Bishop to the Australian Defence Force, replacing Bishop Tom Frame.
 He was consecrated as bishop and installed on 29 June 2007.

 Eacott retired on 31 December 2012 after reaching the retirement age of 65 years and was succeeded by Bishop Ian Lambert.

 Publications

 Awards and personal life

-Eacott is married to Sandy and has three children, one of whom died from cancer in 1995.
+Eacott is married to Sandy (Reference to family removed for privacy reasons).

 Eacott was awarded the Reserve Force Decoration in 1987.
-Eacott was appointed as a Member of the Order of Australia (Military Division) in the 2007 Australia Day Honours for "exceptional service and outstanding devotion to duty as Principal Chaplain - Army and Head of Corps, Royal Australian Army Chaplains' Department".
+Eacott was appointed as a Member of the Order of Australia (Military Division) in the 2007 Australia Day Honours for "exceptional service and outstanding devotion to duty as Principal Chaplain – Army and Head of Corps, Royal Australian Army Chaplains' Department".